arthurxavier/auth_api/README.md

 As the system evolves, several new features and enhancements will be considered for future implementation:

+- **Remove literal password**: Save only the encrypted password in user attributes.
 - **Password Confirmation**: Ensure users must confirm their password during registration to prevent errors.
 - **Password Expiry**: Introduce password expiration after a certain time period, prompting users to reset their passwords periodically for added security.
 - **Password History**: Restrict users from reusing one of their last 5 passwords, enforcing better password hygiene and improving security.